Attractor learning for spatiotemporally chaotic dynamical systems using echo state networks with transfer learning: Introduction

 We show that our proposed approach succeeds for the generalized Kuramoto-Sivashinsky (gKS) equation, an archetypal nonlinear PDE that exhibits spatiotemporal chaos.
 We train an echo state network to accurately predict the statistics of gKS dynamics.
 We then show that transfer learning allows the echo state network to retain predictive power as we vary a parameter in the dispersion relation of the gKS equation or the length of the physical domain.

+As discussed above, we assume that the gKS model admits an ergodic invariant measure that describes the asymptotic distribution of typical initial data.
+We assume that the trained ESNs we use for prediction \textit{also} possess this property.
+We have verified this hypothesis numerically.

+Although this paper focuses on long-term statistical prediction, we nevertheless show that transfer learning nontrivially improves the length of time that predictions of individual gKS trajectories remain accurate.
+In particular, we report a gain of one to two Lyapunov times when using transfer learning to account for changes in the length of the spatial domain.

 Transfer learning is a popular concept in many areas of machine learning, including speech recognition and image processing.
 However, transfer learning for echo state networks has received comparatively little attention in the literature.
-We conclude that transfer learning can allow echo state networks to maintain predictive power as model parameters change.
+We conclude that transfer learning can allow echo state networks to maintain predictive power when model parameters instantaneously jump from one parameter set to another.
 Such flexibility is important when statistical properties of the dynamics depend meaningfully on model parameters.